 {\bf Clustering ensembles.} Clustering ensemble methods first generate a set of initial clusterings using multiple clustering algorithms and then combine them with a consensus function to form a final clustering \citep{Veg:2011}.
 Even though this roughly resembles the tangle framework, there are key differences.
 In particular, ensemble methods typically use ``strong'' clustering algorithms that provide close-to-perfect clusters already.
 The ensemble mechanism is then only invoked to make the result more robust against the biases of the individual methods.
 The tangle philosophy is quite different: we use ``quick and dirty'' heuristics to produce the initial cuts, which then get boosted to high-quality clusterings.

-{\bf Soft clustering.} Soft clustering relaxes the degree to which objects belong to clusters from unique assignments (hard clustering) to distributions over the clusters, see for example \citet{Has:2009}.
-Similar to soft $k$-means, tangles can be interpreted as representing clusters by abstract cluster centers, which can be converted into a soft clustering.
-While soft clustering algorithms specify the number of clusters in advance, tangles instead indirectly specify the minimum size of a cluster through an agreement parameter.
+{\bf Soft clustering.} Soft clustering relaxes the degree to which objects belong to clusters from unique assignments (hard clustering) to distributions over the clusters, see, for example, \citet{Has:2009}.
+Similar to soft $k$-means, we can interpret tangles as representing clusters by abstract cluster centers, which we can convert into soft clustering.
+While soft clustering algorithms specify the number of clusters in advance, tangles indirectly specify a cluster's minimum size through an agreement parameter.

-{\bf Hierarchical clustering.} In hierarchical clustering, a dataset is clustered at different levels of granularity, which is often represented by a dendrogram \citep{Mur:2017}.
+{\bf Hierarchical clustering.} In hierarchical clustering, we cluster a dataset at different granularity levels, often represented by a dendrogram \citep{Mur:2017}.
 The tangle search tree also encodes a hierarchical structure, and its generation strongly resembles divisive approaches. \citet{Fluck} even showed that in one specific setup considering all possible cuts, tangles and single linkage hierarchical clustering coincide.
-In general, however, there are fundamental differences: the subdividing cuts are given instead of computed recursively, the nodes represent tangles instead of subsets, and the consistency condition provides a natural stopping criterion.
+In general, however, there are fundamental differences between the two: the subdividing cuts are given and not computed recursively, the nodes represent tangles and not subsets, and the consistency condition provides a natural stopping criterion.

-{\bf Interpretable and Explainable Clustering.} To date there is little work on explainable unsupervised learning as clustering.
-While there are papers considering decision trees for explainable clustering (\cite{interpretable_unsupervisedTrees}, \cite{interpretable_optimalTrees}), most work is empirical without theoretical analysis of the performance.
-Recently \citep{explainable_kmeans} and \cite{ExKMC} developed an algorithm for explaining the $k$-means clustering, approximating the performance in practice and in theory.
-They do so by combining unsupervised and supervised learning to first construct a clustering and then, using the output as ground truth, explain the result using decision trees.
-In contrast tangles come with an inherently interpretable output as long as the initial cuts are interpretable.
-For geometric data, using only axis parallel cuts, tangles will directly return an interpretable output without further post-processing or approximating the clustering.
+{\bf Interpretable and Explainable Clustering.} To date, there is little work on explainable unsupervised learning as clustering.
+While there are papers considering decision trees for explainable clustering \citep{interpretable_unsupervisedTrees, interpretable_optimalTrees}, most work is empirical without theoretical analysis of the performance.
+Recently \citet{explainable_kmeans} and \cite{ExKMC} developed an algorithm for explaining the $k$-means clustering, approximating the performance in practice and theory.
+They do so by combining unsupervised and supervised learning first to construct a clustering and then, using the output as ground truth, explain the result using decision trees.
+In contrast, tangles come with an inherently interpretable output as long as the initial cuts are interpretable.
+For geometric data, using only axis-parallel cuts, tangles will directly return an interpretable output without further post-processing or approximating the clustering.